Information and guidance regarding the Authority’s Petitions Protocol.

 Promoters of Petitions can expect a written response on behalf of Cheshire Fire Authority.

 Individuals that sign petitions should realise that the details that they include in a petition will be open to public scrutiny.
-They should not expect their details to be withheld as a Petition will be treated as a public document.
+They should not expect their name to be withheld as a Petition will be treated as a public document.
 It will be open to public inspection and may be published.
+Where published, we will remove your address, telephone and email.